ARMmbed/mbed-os-5-docs/docs/reference/contributing/connectivity/CellularInterface.md

         "device_name": "JamesBond"
     },
 ```
-2. **Use standard pin names**.
+Use standard pin names.
 A standard naming conventions for pin names is required for standard modem pins in your target's **_'targets/TARGET_FAMILY/YOUR_TARGET/PinNames.h'_**.
 An example is shown below for full UART capable modem.
 If any of these pins is not connected physically, mark it **_'NC'_**.
 Also indicate pin polarity.

 ```C
 typedef enum {